Dates / Deadlines:

 You are responsible for making your own transportation arrangements to Russia and back.
 The program begins and ends in St. Petersburg.
 Transportation on program-related field trips outside of St. Petersburg is provided as part of the program fee.
 During the program you can purchase a student pass to use the St. Petersburg transportation system.
 It is very inexpensive to get around St. Petersburg on the metro and local trams.

-- Credits: 9 credit hours
+- Credits: 9 total credit hours

 - Approved for: RUSS 3601 fulfills the Historical Context core requirement.
 Language courses can be applied towards MAPS language deficiency.